neuroscout/neuroscout-cli/README.md

     docker pull neuroscout/neuroscout-cli

 #### Usage
 Neuroscout is easy to use.
-Assuming you've already created an analysis on neuroscout.org, and have its analysis id (e.g.: `5xH937f`) you can run it in one line:
+Assuming you've already created an analysis on neuroscout.org, and have its analysis id (e.g.: `5xH93`) you can run it in one line:

-    docker run -it neuroscout/neuroscout-cli run /outdir 5xH937f
+    docker run -it neuroscout/neuroscout-cli run /outdir 5xH93

-Neuroscout will download the necessary images, analysis bundle, and fit your model.
+Neuroscout will download the necessary images, analysis bundle, fit your model, and upload group images to NeuroVault.

-To cache the downloaded data, and output the results to a separate folder, mount the appropriate volumes:
+To cache the downloaded data, and output the results to your local filesystem, mount the appropriate volumes:

-    docker run -it -v /local/datadir:/data -v /local/outdir:/out neuroscout/neuroscout-cli run /out 5xH937f
+    docker run -it -v /local/datadir:/data -v /local/outdir:/out neuroscout/neuroscout-cli run /out 5xH93 -i /data

+This will create an output folder for your analysis (e.g. `neuroscout-5xH93`), which contains the fitted statistical maps, as well as the input event files from Neuroscout.

+In addition, the input fMRI images will be saved in `/local/datadir/{dataset_name}` as a DataLad dataset.
+Next time you fit a model from the same dataset, you won't have to re-download the images that you used for this analysis.

 See the output of `neuroscout --help` for more information: